Why Tantra Now?

 If you’d like to add Tantra to your toolkit of resilience, or you want to deepen your practice to deepen your impact in the world, take a look at my newest workshops, beginning 8 March.

-Join me for a workshop specifically devoted to this topic: Urban Tantra: How to Live an Erotic, Ecstatic Life in Challenging Times.
+Join me for a workshop specifically devoted to this topic: How to Create Ecstatic Experiences in Challenging Times—an Urban Tantra Adventure.